SoftwareGuy/Ignorance/README.md

 [![GitHub issues](https://img.shields.io/github/issues/SoftwareGuy/Ignorance.svg)](https://github.com/SoftwareGuy/Ignorance/issues)
 ![GitHub last commit](https://img.shields.io/github/last-commit/SoftwareGuy/Ignorance.svg) ![MIT Licensed](https://img.shields.io/badge/license-MIT-green.svg)

-*If you feel so inclined, I'd appreciate* [a coffee to keep me caffeinated](https://ko-fi.com/coburn) *if you use this transport.*
+_If you feel so inclined, I'd appreciate [**a coffee** to keep me caffeinated](https://ko-fi.com/coburn) if you use this transport._

 Welcome to Ignorance, a Enet-powered Transport system for the [Mirror Networking](https://github.com/vis2k/Mirror) project.
 By utilizing the tried and true Enet native C library, Ignorance provides reliable UDP communications for your game projects where the default Telepathy TCP transport would choke.

-Ignorance scales up to 4096 theortical CCU with up to 255 channels per client.
+Ignorance scales up to 4096 theortical CCU with up to 255 channels per client (also known as a peer in Enet terms).
 Channels allow you to split up network communications so you can have channels for data that are mission critical as well as non-essential data.
-Mirror, and by extension, Unity, would choke before hitting that CCU mark in the real world without optimizing your network code carefully.
+Mirror and by extension, Unity, choke before hitting that CCU mark in the real world unless one carefully optimizes their network code carefully.

 Ignorance was used in a recent "Vinesauce is Hope" walking simulation demo which had multiple server instances running with over 300 CCU each.
 [Video clips available here.](https://clips.twitch.tv/UglyColdbloodedAlfalfaAllenHuhu)

-Ignorance was originally intended to replace Unity's LLAPI Transport that ships with Mirror.
-Over it's development, it has been proven to literally wipe the floor compared against Unity LLAPI.
-Please read the FAQ (towards the bottom of this wall of text) before using the Ignorance Transport.
+Ignorance was originally intended to replace Unity's LLAPI Transport that ships with Mirror, however since it uses native libraries it was deemed too risky to ship with Mirror itself.

+Enet has been proven to be superior when compared to Unity LLAPI.
+Please read the FAQ (towards the bottom of this wall of text) before using the
+Ignorance Transport.

 Compatiblity